top of page

 Entelechy (Inner Dynamism): Montejo, in his essay "This Was More Than a Spectacle, More Than an Illusion, It Was a Communicating Instrument," applies Aristotle’s concept of "entelechy" to Lafferty’s depiction of beings within the Argo cycle.
 Montejo defines entelechy as an inherent dynamic principle within each object, driving it toward its ultimate fulfillment.
 He argues that Lafferty’s narratives reveal this inner dynamism explicitly, portraying a universe where each object’s intrinsic purpose unfolds relationally, contributing meaningfully to a larger teleological drama.

-Expressive Fragmentation: Lafferty’s prose relies on syntactic symbolism, where short, fractured sentences mirror thematic concerns such as uncertainty, identity shifts, and temporal instability.
-These intentional breaks control pacing, direct reader focus, and intensify philosophical or poetic moments.
-Rather than merely "telling," his fragmented syntax enacts meaning, making his style both economical and symbolically charged.
+Expressive Fragmentation: Lafferty’s prose relies on syntactic symbolism, where short, declarative sentences and pragmatic markers.
+This is one reason Lafferty seems "oral," but he uses it to explore thematic concerns such as uncertainty, identity shifts, and temporal instability.
+He uses this to control pacing, direct reader focus, and intensify philosophical or poetic moments.
+Rather than merely "telling," his syntax enacts meaning, making his style both economical and symbolically charged.

 Form as Communicating Instrument: In "This Was More Than a Spectacle, More Than an Illusion, It Was a Communicating Instrument," Gregorio Montejo uses the concept "Form as Communicating Instrument" to interpret Lafferty’s aesthetic method in the Argo cycle.
 Montejo emphasizes that in Lafferty’s world, the form of objects serves not merely as spectacle or illusion but as genuine instruments that actively reveal hidden existential realities.
 These forms, vividly described, allow readers to apprehend deeper ontological truths beyond superficial appearances, communicating the relational nature of all being.